Bogus Basin Mountain Resort Ski Jobs

 Employees in this area must find their own apartments or other accommodations.
 Subscribe to the papers and contact local realtors for real estate listings or look for this information online.
 Because there is no housing on the mountain, most seasonal workers live in Boise, a thirty-minute drive from the resort.

-Visit the resort website for employment information.
+Visit the Bogus Basin Job Board for employment information.
 Local papers also list area job opportunities.
 Students at nearby Boise State University provide a number of evening and weekend workers, so the search for a part-time job could be competitive.